 Is Septoplasty worth it?

-You will be informed about the exact cost of your procedure, depending on your insurance coverage and the details of your case, during your consultation.
+You will be informed about the exact cost of your procedure, depending on your insurance coverage and the details of your case, during your initial consultation.
 You will be required to pay a deposit to book the surgery date and the rest of the fees should be paid at least two weeks prior to the surgery.

 Risks and Complications of the Septoplasty Procedure